 In this article, we are going to get up close and look at the types of teeth whitening treatments available.
 First, it is important to clarify the difference between whitening and bleaching.
 Products that remove debris from the teeth can be classified as a whitening product.
 However, according to the U.S. Food and Drug Administration, bleaching as a term can only be used when the product contains bleach, either hydrogen peroxide or carbamide peroxide.
-Some dental professionals prefer carbamide peroxide at low dosages since this solution does not penetrate the teeth as much and therefore teeth sensitivity, inflammation to the soft tissue and enamel erosion to the teeth is minimized.
+Some dental professionals prefer carbamide peroxide at low dosages since this solution does not penetrate the teeth as much and therefore teeth sensitivity, inflammation to the soft tissue, and enamel erosion to the teeth are minimized.

 The best candidates to have a successful in-office teeth whitening procedure are those with a moderate degree of extrinsic (surface) teeth discoloration that comes from age and the eating and drinking of foods that, over the years, stained the tooth enamel.
 The internal (intrinsic) tooth staining from too much fluoride or the taking of tetracycline antibiotics would probably not benefit from a teeth whitening procedure.
 Also, patients with extensive dental restorations may not benefit from the bleaching process as the color of dental restorations cannot be altered.
 Teeth whitening done on worn enamel can also result in greater amounts of teeth sensitivity.